apache/calcite-avatica-go/site/develop/avatica-go.md

 There must be a GPG signature for the tar.gz named: `apache-calcite-avatica-go-X.Y.Z-src.tar.gz.asc`

-There must be a SHA256 hash for the tar.gz named: `apache-calcite-avatica-go-X.Y.Z-src.tar.gz.sha256`
+There must be a SHA256 hash for the tar.gz named: `apache-calcite-avatica-go-X.Y.Z-src.tar.gz.sha512`

 ### Uploading release artifacts to dev for voting
+#### Manually
 `svn` must be installed in order to upload release artifacts.

 1. Check out the Calcite dev release subdirectory: `svn co "https://dist.apache.org/repos/dist/dev/calcite/" calcite-dev`.